jit06/retroarch_fbdev_c1/README.md

 # Roms & scraper
 - Your roms and bios must be in /root/RetroPie/roms and /root/RetroPie/BIOS (unless you change retroarch settings)
 - If you boot from emmc and have a microSD, it will be automatically mounted to /root/Retropie
-- If you want to use a better scraper than retroarch one's, use the provided one /root/retroarch_fbdev_c1/scraper.sh (scraper.sh -h for help)
+- If you want to use a better scraper than retroarch one's, use the provided one /root/retroarch_fbdev_c1/scraper.sh (./scraper.sh -h for help)

 # Main Features
 - fast boot : 14 seconds to retroarch interface from cold start